 Celestica prices the majority of its products in U.S. dollars, and the majority of its material costs are also denominated in U.S. dollars.
 However, a significant portion of its non-material costs (including payroll, facilities costs, and costs of locally sourced supplies and inventory) are denominated in various other currencies.
 The majority of the Company's cash balances are held in U.S. dollars.
 As a result, Celestica may experience transaction and translation gains or losses because of currency fluctuations.
 The Company has an exchange risk management policy in place to control its hedging programs and does not enter into speculative trades.
-At June 30, 2004, Celestica had forward foreign exchange contracts covering various currencies in an aggregate notional amount of \$535.4 million with expiry dates up to January 2006.
-The fair value of these contracts at June 30, 2004 was an unrealized gain of \$10.2 million.
+At September 30, 2004, Celestica had forward foreign exchange contracts covering various currencies in an aggregate notional amount of \$474.3 million with expiry dates up to January 2006.
+The fair value of these contracts at September 30, 2004 was an unrealized gain of \$18.7 million.
 Celestica's current hedging activity is designed to reduce the variability of its foreign currency costs in the regions the Company has manufacturing operations and generally involves entering into contracts to trade U.S. dollars for various currencies at future dates.
-In general, these contracts extend for periods of up to 25 months.
+In general, these contracts extend for periods of up to 16 months.
 Celestica may from time to time, enter into additional hedging transactions to minimize its exposure to foreign currency and interest rate risks.
 There can be no assurance that such hedging transactions will be successful.
-See notes 2(n) and 15 to the 2003 Consolidated Financial Statements and note 2(iii) to the 2004 Interim Consolidated Financial Statements.
+See notes 2(n) and 15 to the 2003 Consolidated Financial Statements and note 2(iii) to the September 30, 2004 Interim Consolidated Financial Statements.

 The Company's defined benefit pension funding policy is to contribute amounts sufficient to meet minimum local statutory funding requirements that are based on actuarial calculations.
 The Company may make additional discretionary contributions based on actuarial assessments.
-The Company estimates the 2004 statutory defined benefit pension contributions to range from \$7.0 million to \$10.0 million and the voluntary defined benefit pension contributions to range from \$8.0 million to \$10.0 million.
-During the quarter, the Company paid approximately \$12.0 million to fund its pension plans.
+The Company estimates the 2004 statutory defined benefit pension contributions to range from \$7.0 million to \$10.0 million and the voluntary defined benefit pension contributions to range from \$8.0 million.
+The Company paid approximately \$15.2 million in the first nine months of 2004 to fund its defined benefit pension plans.

-The Company has provided routine indemnifications, whose terms range in duration and often are not explicitly defined.
+The Company has provided routine indemnifications whose terms range in duration and often are not explicitly defined.
 These may include indemnifications against adverse effects due to changes in tax laws and patent infringements by third parties.
 The maximum amounts from these indemnifications cannot be reasonably estimated.
 In some cases, the Company has recourse against other parties to mitigate its risk of loss from these indemnifications.
 Historically, the Company has not made significant payments relating to these indemnifications.